pal03377/master-thesis/thesis.typ

 == Overview
 // Note: Provide a short overview about the purpose, scope, objectives and success criteria of the system that you like to develop.
-Despite our intentions to plan and detail it meticulously, we anticipate that we will only be able to fulfill some specifications for the new semi-automatic grading system.
+// TODO: Make it sound less like two people are working on the specific thesis topic, just on the whole system in general Despite our intentions to plan and detail it meticulously, we anticipate that we will only be able to fulfill some specifications for the new semi-automatic grading system.
 With the limitation of only two people working on this project for only six months in mind, our strategy leans toward the progressive delivery of a scaled-down system.
 Prioritizing high-quality code and thorough documentation, we opt for this approach over rushing the development of an expansive yet potentially flawed prototype.

 == Current System <currentSystem>